yunji0387/cs-note/README.md

 - Must transfer info to RAM for access.
 - **Examples**: Cloud storage, external hard drives, memory sticks.

+#### Resources
+- Memory can be stored side-by-side or spread out throughout your computer.
+For some insights on this, you might be interested in reading more about [heap versus stack memory](https://courses.engr.illinois.edu/cs225/fa2022/resources/stack-heap/)

 <!-- /MarkdownTOC -->
 </details>